 You can change the report view to display charges by invoice, including invoice-level charges (for example, taxes, contractual credits, or surcharges).
 If you want a CSV-downloadable table view of your invoice costs, see the cost table report.

-To view invoice charges, in the Time range section in the right panel, select Invoice month, then set your From and To month range.
+To view invoice charges, in the Time range section of the Filters panel, select Invoice month, then set your From and To month range.

-The Invoice level charges section (below the Credits section in the right panel) is now available and Tax and Adjustments are enabled by default.
+The Invoice level charges section (below the Credits section in the Filters panel) is now available and Tax and Adjustments are enabled by default.

 The report summary, above the chart, displays taxes when Invoice month is selected.